codinfox/espresso/index.md

 | `AlexNet` (200M) | / |  6.9s |
 |`MNIST`(11M)| / |0.024s |

 Although `AlexNet` has much more parameters(200M model file) than `SqueezeNet`(30M model file), the evaluation time is still less than `SqueezeNet`, one difference between the two network is that `SqueezeNet` has a lot more layers than `AlexNet`, which means the inherent sequential part of the computation is potentially larger since our implementation enforces strict dependencies between layers(The layers are topologically sorted according to dependency in construction time).
+The same argument applies for the running time of `MNIST` since it has far shallower networks.

 ### Deliverables